Thalhammer/jwt-cpp/README.md

     .sign(jwt::algorithm::hs256{"secret"});
 ```

-If you are looking to issue more unique tokens, checkout out the [examples](https://github.com/Thalhammer/jwt-cpp/tree/master/example) working with RSA public and private keys, elliptic curve tokens, and much more!
+If you are looking to issue or verify more unique tokens, checkout out the [examples](https://github.com/Thalhammer/jwt-cpp/tree/master/example) working with RSA public and private keys, elliptic curve tokens, and much more!

 ### Configuration Options